Long-range correlations with finite-size effects from a superposition of uncorrelated pulses with power-law distributed durations: Discussion

 \section{Discussion}

-The findings presented in this contribution are discussed in the context of the previous works addressing spectral scale invariance of the frequency power spectral density for a superposition of uncorrelated pulses with distributed durations.
-The regimes of validity of the $1/\omega^{3-\alpha}$ scaling are examined subsequently.
+The findings presented in this contribution are first related to the previous works addressing scale invariance of the frequency power spectral density for a superposition of uncorrelated pulses with distributed durations.
+The regimes of validity of the $1/\omega^{3-\alpha}$ scaling are then discussed based on the results presented in \Secsref{sec:regime-argument} and~\ref{sec:PSD}.